MakenzieRoberts/S3_Data-Structures_Sprint1/README.md

 ### Setup

 1. First, the database needs to be restored locally.
-In pgAdmin, create a new database and restore it using the file ```Sprint1_Data-Structures_DB_Backup.sql```
+In pgAdmin, create a new database named ```data-structures-sprint1```.
+(If you decide you choose a different name for the database, make sure to update the 'database' property in ```config.js``` with the name you've chosen.)

+	Then, restore it using the file ```Sprint1_Data-Structures_DB_Backup.sql```

 	Before you start the program, please note that you must first alter ```config.js``` to use your credentials.
-It is currently using the 'default' credentials used for PostgreSQL/pgAdmin from our Database Programming and Processing class, so you'll most likely have to update the user and password properties.
+It is currently using the credentials used for PostgreSQL/pgAdmin from our Database Programming and Processing class, so you'll most likely have to update the user and password properties.

    In ```config.js```, replace these user and password properties with your PostgreSQL credentials between the double quotes, and save the file.